opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/http_function/springbootrest2.x.rst

 Using a logging framework the user is responible for adding the request id to the log output.

-This can be achieved by using MDC (Mapped Diagnostic Context).
+This can be achieved by using ThreadContext object.

-The provided example ``OTCRequestContextLoggingFilter.java`` uses SpringBoot ``@Component`` annotation and request/reponse filtering to add header values to the MDC.
+The provided example ``OTCRequestContextLoggingFilter.java`` uses SpringBoot ``@Component`` annotation and request/reponse filtering to add header values to the ThreadContext.

 .. literalinclude:: /../../samples-doc/doc-sample-springboot-2.x-rest/src/main/java/com/opentelekomcloud/samples/springboot/components/OTCRequestContextLoggingFilter.java
    :language: java